 The comparison will also show just how much detail I was able to pull back with the RAW file.
 Then, to simplify the image somewhat, I cloned out a few distractions in the background, as well as the off-camera speedlight peeking in from the side.

 In terms of lighting and exposure – it is an available light photo of Anelisa during a recent personal photography workshop in New York.
 The other photographer was working with off-camera flash in high-speed flash sync to freeze her movement.
 So while the other photographer was down on the paving to get the photo of Anelisa against the sky, I leaned over him to get a few frames.
 Without off-camera flash though, I happily let let the background blow out to get proper exposure for my subject.

 - camera settings: 1/500 @ f/2.8 @ 200 ISO

-To give the final image that sun-drenched hazy look, I used my own recipe created in Radlab.
+To give the final image that sun-drenched hazy look, I used a Photoshop filter.

 There’s a certain beauty to using a camera like the Fuji X100s (affiliate).
 It is fiddly enough with enough dials and options to satisfy the geekiest of photographers … but with the single lens, there is a simplicity in using it as a general camera.
 You need to make images work by finding the interesting angles and compositions.
 Of course, not all subjects are suited to such a simpler approach, but in that challenge in using just this camera, it makes you work just that little bit harder in making a scene work.
 In the same sense, that’s why I think the best walkabout camera is the iPhone … except that a camera like the Fuji X100s gives much much better image quality, and offer a lot more control in terms of focus and exposure.